MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-google-gcp.md

 1. Click **Test API** to make sure the connection succeeded.

     Testing may take a couple of minutes.
 When it's finished, you get a success or failure notification.
 After receiving a success notice, click **Done**.

+    > [!NOTE]
+    > Defender for Cloud Apps will create an aggregated export sink (organization level), a Pub/Sub topic and Pub/Sub subscription using the integration service        account in the integration project.

+    > Aggregated export sink is used to aggregate logs across the GCP organization and the Pub/Sub topic created is used as the destination.
+Defender for Cloud Apps subscribs to this topic through the Pub/Sub subscription created to retrieve the admin activity logs across GCP organization.

 If you have any problems connecting the app, see [Troubleshooting App Connectors](troubleshooting-api-connectors-using-error-messages.md).